 Hello White Hill students and parents,

 Arguably, the most important aspect of our students’ White Hill experience is our commitment to their social emotional well-being.
 Each week, our school counseling team will provide check-in opportunities for all students.
-We will have weekly community-building exercises embedded into our synchronous schedule and students will also have the opportunity to participate in a variety of clubs each day if they choose.
+We will have weekly community-building exercises embedded into our Advisory classes and students will also have the opportunity to participate in a variety of clubs each day if they choose.
 As part of our commitment to the social emotional well-being of our students, we will be introducing “The Wildcat Way.”
 The Wildcat Way consists of 7 characteristics (Curiosity, Optimism, Gratitude, Empathy, Self Control, Zest, Grit) that we hope to help our students develop and/or deepen during their time at White Hill.
 Various activities, conversations and celebrations will take place throughout the year centered around The Wildcat Way.

-Lastly, the events that we’ve watched and participated in over the last few months in regards to the Black Lives Matter movement have impacted all of us and at White Hill we will be renewing our commitment to AntiRacism and equity.
+Lastly, the events that we’ve watched and participated in over the last year and a half in regards to the Black Lives Matter movement have impacted all of us and at White Hill we will be renewing our commitment to AntiRacism and equity.
 Administrators in the Ross Valley School District began equity work in 2016.
 Since then we have expanded that work to include staff and students, leading to our first parent equity team meeting right before schools were closed due to Covid-19.
 We are proud of our efforts and yet we recognize and acknowledge that we have much more to do.
 In the spring, White Hill’s equity team surveyed students and began to develop a plan to address racial equity in our curriculum.
 To support this work our academic theme for the year is “turning the counter narrative into the narrative,” and we are looking for all subject areas to provide every student with multiple perspectives through their content.
 It is extremely important for our students to go beyond the most common narrative and learn about stories and experiences from every perspective.
 As a school community, we are committed to equity and I look forward to partnering with you and sharing our plan and progress as we create an AntiRacist learning environment at White Hill.

 I look forward to a safe and successful school year.